-- Expand their present understanding of sustainability and biological systems in urban agriculture and horticulture, locally and globally.
+- Expand your present understanding of biological systems in agriculture;

-- Understand the relationships of soil, water, insects and weeds in horticulture and agriculture systems and select best management practices and inputs to improve soil health and produce economically and ecologically viable products.
+- Understand the relationships of soil, water, insects and weeds in various agriculture systems.

 - Sustainability and the Global Food Crisis